-In December 2018, Hawke’s Bay Regional Council voted to progress the work required to support a minority share sale of up to 49% of Napier Port.
+In December 2018, Hawke’s Bay Regional Council voted to progress the work required to support a minority share sale in up to 49% of Napier Port.
 On 29 May 2019, the Regional Council voted to proceed with a 45% IPO of Napier Port, subject only to final decisions on pricing and market conditions.

-This decision to investigate an IPO (Initial Public Offering - a share listing) followed two years of work into how best to fund the growth of Napier Port, which needs between $320 - $350 million of investment over the next decade to allow for growth and meet demand.
-A new wharf is the first step in this investment programme and will cost approximately $142 million.
-Construction will need to begin in 2020 to be ready to use in 2022.
+This decision to investigate an IPO (Initial Public Offering - a share listing) followed two years of work, on how best to fund investment in Napier Port, which needs between $320 - $350 million of investment over the next decade to meet expected demand.
+A new wharf is the first step in this investment programme.
+This is a large infrastructure project and construction will need to begin in 2020 to be ready to use in 2022.

 Progressing with a minority share sale means shares in the Port would be listed and traded on the New Zealand securities Exchange (NZX).
 Revenue generated from the sale of shares would fund the Port to begin the process of investing in the new consented wharf, as well as release funds for the Regional Council to invest in a ring-fenced future fund to diversify its income streams.

-The Regional Council held a comprehensive community consultation exercise.
-About 3,500 people formally submitted on the proposal to float a minority stake in the Port on the NZX.
+The Regional Council held an extensive community consultation in 2018, attracting 3500 submissions, on the proposal to float a minority stake in the Port on the NZX.

 The Regional Council made its decision to further develop the minority stake option on 19 December 2018.
 Comprehensive papers including analysis of submission feedback and a review of the consultation assisted in the decision-making process.
 These papers are here.